Home

 Then I thought about stamping some more images on the backgrounds I had created.
 I carefully did this with more black Stazon ink and also applied a rub on or two.
 Some of the wording I stamped onto the backgrounds lifted off more paint, so I must not have let that part dry enough.
 I still liked the effect though.
 It kind of reminded me of aged graffiti perhaps.
 Lol!

 Finally I mounted my ATC fronts onto a backing piece of coordinating cardstock and ran a Stamp 'n Write! marker around the edges to really finish them off.
-Oh and I added a few little crystal gems too.
+I added a few little crystal gems too.
+You could add sequins as well as or instead of gems.

 What do you think of the result?